ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

    luigid --pidfile pid --logdir logs --state-path statefile

 Luigi should start and the command prompt should become inactive.
 Keep Luigi running for your entire ClarityNLP session.
+You only need to start Luigi once, even if you process multiple NLPQL files.

 5. Start the ClarityNLP Flask Web Server